hlfcoding/hlf-dom-extensions/README.md

 Main features:

 - Generate jQuery plugin methods from plugin definitions.
+- Helpers to create mixins that can be used for plugin API.
 - Provide no-conflict support.

 ### Event

 Main features:

 - Hover-intent provides rate-limited versions of mouseenter and mouseleave events through a customizable delay.

 ## Plugins